 Maybe one of your guitars needs a cavity shielded, maybe one of your cables needs to be replaced, and maybe your amp needs to go to a tech.
 Deal with it ahead of time.

 3. Figure out all of the sounds you want ahead of time

 Practice rooms are loud, and many of us use them as the space to figure out what works best for our parts within the context of the song.

 However, what is hidden in the volume of a practice space is loud and proud when on a recording.
-You need to sit down at home and make sure everyrhing that you’re ready to put on the record is exactly what you want.
+You need to sit down at home and make sure everything that you’re ready to put on the record is exactly what you want.

-This especially goes for the guys with the big pedal boards.
+This especially goes for the guys with the big pedalboards.

 When you’re heavily processing your guitar signal, it can be hard to pick out the nuances of things like pedal order in a loud practice environment, and there can be a big creative difference even in minor choices like putting reverb before or after delay.

-Take the time at home to play through all of your parts and make sure that the sounds coming out the end are the sounds that you want on the record.
+Take the time at home to play through all of your parts and make sure that the sounds coming out at the end are the sounds that you want on the record.